-The CONTRACTOR shall not pay any salaries higher than those authorized in the contract, or the attachments thereto.
+The CONTRACTOR shall not pay any salaries higher than those authorized in the COUNTY Agreement or by the applicable funding source(s) (i.e., federal and State agencies).

-If an employee serves in the same, or dual capacities under more than one agreement or program, time charged to the contracts or programs taken as a whole may not exceed 100% of the employee's actual time worked.
+If an employee serves in the same or dual capacities under more than one agreement or program, time charged to the contracts or programs taken as a whole may not exceed 100% of the employee's actual time worked.

 Salaried employees shall be paid a salary that corresponds with the employee's work schedule.
-For example, a $\frac{1}{2}$ -time salaried employee performing the same or similar work should be paid proportionately less than a fulltime salaried employee.
+For example, a half-time salaried employee performing the same or similar work should be paid proportionately less than a full-time salaried employee.